Getting onto the redeployment register

-It is possible that either you or your manager decide that the redeployment has been unsuccessful.
+It's possible that either you or your manager will decide the redeployment has been unsuccessful.
 If it's your manager's decision, you will be given full and clear written feedback on the reasons.

 If you are still within your notice period, you will be entitled to re-enter the redeployment process for the remainder of that notice period.

-If your previous job is one grade higher than the job you have been redeployed to, your pay is protected for 12 months on a mark time basis.
+If your previous job is one grade higher than the job you have been redeployed to, your pay will be protected for 12 months on a mark time basis.
 This means you will not receive an increment or the annual national pay award.

-The pay protection starts on the date on which you start in your new job.
+The pay protection starts on the date you start your new job.